-Tunis suicide bombing injures 2 people - state TV
+Tunis suicide bombing injures 3 civilians and several security personnel - interior ministry

-(CNN)A suicide bombing targeting a "security vehicle" in central Tunis has injured at least two security personnel, Tunisian TV reported.
+(CNN)A suicide bombing in central Tunis has injured three civilians and several security personnel, the Tunisian Interior Ministry said in a statement Thursday.

-An explosion was heard in the Tunisian capital Thursday morning, according to the state-run news agency TAP.

-The blast occurred on the main Charles De Gaulle thoroughfare in Tunis.
+The blast happened on the main Charles De Gaulle Avenue, not far from the city's main artery Habib Bourguiba Avenue, the Interior Ministry added.

+Earlier, Tunisian TV reported that a "security vehicle" was targeted in the bombing.

+The statement said various security personnel "received varying degrees of injuries," the statement added.

 An employee at the nearby French Embassy told CNN he saw a police car that appeared to have been damaged by the blast but gave no further details on the origin of the explosion.
 He added that he did not see any injured people.